agape detox center logo

 Why Does Post Acute Withdrawal Syndrome Occur?

 Drug addiction creates a significant imbalance in neurotransmitter chemicals and many of the compounds associated with pleasure and reward in the brain.
-When this addiction is broken, the brain and body need to cope with the loss of a substance that they have grown dependent on, which causes them to go into withdrawals.
+Once one has overcome addiction, the brain and body must learn to function without the presence of a substance they have become dependent on.
+This adjustment often leads to withdrawal symptoms as the body copes with the loss of the addictive substance.”
 While PAWS is present to some extent in nearly all addiction recovery, it is most common for those recovering from alcohol and opioid addiction.

 Is There a Way to Avoid PAWS?